 How to Practice Non-Directive Meditation to See Your Inner Movies

-- Close your eyes and notice where your eyes naturally go when let go and rest.
+Close your eyes and notice where your eyes naturally go when you let go and rest.

-- More and more images will show up.
-When you wish, let go with your opposition and submerge with some imagery.
+More and more images will show up.
+When you wish, let go of your opposition and submerge with some imagery.

 This back and forth will show you prevalent imagery is in your mind, whether you are seeking it or not.

 The toughest mysteries for the great fictional detective, Sherlock Holmes, required three pipe sessions.
 This didn’t mean that three pipes were employed.
 No, only one pipe was held by Holmes, but it did have to be filled three times with his favorite brand of tobacco.
 Puffing away allowed Holmes to drift into his thoughts.

 It would be easy to assume that Holmes was using analytical reasoning of the sort we would use for scientific experiments or math or accounting.
 He has been so often portrayed that way.
 But if he limited himself to the analytical state of mind only, he never would have invoked brilliant insights.
 He had to puff his way into his imagination where he could see in his mind’s eye all manner of possibilities.